Hitaku94/justify-API/README.md

 Step 2 :

-- You will receive a json with your email and a token.
+- You will receive a JSON with your email and a token.
 - Copy the token
 - Go to the headers section